nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 similar to how [`add`](#add-command), [`appt`](#pastappointment) and [`consult`](#consult-command)  are executed.

 The `EditCommandParser` will then create the corresponding `EditPersonDescriptor` object and then feed it to a `EditCommand` object it creates and returns.
-The `LogicManager` then executes the `EditCommand`, which adds creates a `Person` from the `EditPersonDescriptor` provided and updates the model with this new `Person`.
+The `LogicManager` then executes the `EditCommand`, which creates a `Person` from the `EditPersonDescriptor` provided and updates the model with this new `Person`.

+The following sequence diagram shows how the `edit` command works:

 ![Edit Command Sequence Diagram](images/dg-images/EditCommandSequenceDiagram.png)

+The following sequence diagram shows how the argument parsing for the `edit` command works:

 ![Edit Command Parse Args Sequence Diagram](images/dg-images/EditCommandParseArgsSequenceDiagram.png)